ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.1.12 (2020-08-21)
 * (sbormann) Prevented selection of elements on long click for actual iOS version.
-* (sbormann) Bugfixed tile active conditions for media.
+* (sbormann) Bug-fixing tile active conditions for media.
 * (sbormann) Renamed Media-Player to Media-Player / Remote-Control.
 * (bluefox) The compatibility to socket.io 3.0.13 provided
 * (sbormann) Prevented accidentally sorting of tables when clicking buttons.